simple-java-mail/smtp-connection-pool/README.md

 There are a couple of scenario's you can solve with clustered-object-pool:
 - Have **1 cluster with 1 pool of size 1**.
 Where you have one SMTP connection, but can share/reuse it among threads.
 - Have **1 cluster with 1 pool of size n**.
 Where multiple resources are shared/reused among threads.
 - Have **1 cluster with n pools of size 1**.
 If you have one cluster with rotating pools to draw a shareable/reusable SMTP connection from.
-Usefull when you want to spread load around different servers.
+Useful when you want to spread load around different servers.
 - Have **1 cluster with n pools of size n**.
 Same as above, except with multiple SMTP connections.
 For example multiple connections to multiple servers.
 - Have **n clusters ....** Same as all the above except you have dedicated clusters for different purposes.
 For example a cluster for handling internal mails and a cluster for outgoing mails.